barentsen/watplanet/README.md

 ***Dude what's that planet in my image?!***

+Given a fits image, a set of pixel coordinates (x, y), and a timestamp, this tool will query the `SkyBot` webservice and tell you the name of a known Solar System body at that position, if such a thing exists.

 ### Installation
 If you have a working installation of Python on your system,